Home Programming Building REST APIs with FastAPI: A Modern Python Web Framework Guide

 Refactored Endpoints with Database

-Now update app/main.py to use the database:
+The endpoints in app/main.py are now updated to use the database:

 from fastapi import FastAPI, HTTPException, Query, Depends